Kitchen Knives Storage Ideas

 5. Wall Storage

-- Material: It is made of food grade ABS, tasteless, nontoxic, solid and durable.
+- Material: It is made of food grade ABS, eco-friendly, tasteless, solid and durable.

-- Convenience: It is very easy for you to detach it, so you can wash it regularly.
+- Convenient to Use: It is very easy for you to detach it, so you can wash it regularly.

 - Recommended Use: It can be installed on the inside wall of the cupboard, thus preventing children from the potential danger.